rundeck/docs/docs/administration/security/authorization.md

 - Creating Projects (`create` action on a resource type with kind 'project')
 - Reading system information (`read` action on a resource type with kind 'system')
+- Reading enterprise cluster view (`cluster` action on a resource type with kind 'system'.
+Enterprise only)
 - Managing System level ACL Policies (actions on a resource type with kind 'system_acl')
   - Reading `read`
   - Creating `create`